Journeyman1337/Journeyman1337/README.md

 ### Where do you work at?

-I have not been employed in the software industry yet, but I want to do so after I finish school.
+I have not been employed in the software industry yet.
 I am currently attending college while I finish my Bachelor's degree in Computer Science.
 In the meantime, I enjoy programming for fun.

 ### What programming languages do you use?